 That’s not to say all of artistically urban Graz is contained solely on one side of the Mur.
 Artworks have made their way across the river, blending with the historic old streets in a homogenous mix of centuries-old and contemporary design.

-On one visit there was a blue halo ring in Schlossbergplatz and more recently a Red Bull racing car attached to the rocky Schlossberg wall.
-You’ll also come sporadic structures on other squares, like the lampshade metalwork and the Joanneumsviertal cultural centre’s funky glass structure within old town streets.
+On one of my trips to Graz, there was a blue halo ring in Schlossbergplatz and a Red Bull racing car attached to the rocky Schlossberg wall.
+You’ll also come across sporadic structures on other squares, like the lampshade metalwork and the Joanneumsviertal Cultural Centre’s funky glass structure within old town streets.

 The Parish Church on Herrengasse, while known for its Baroque Tower, includes a reminder to the cities darker days, featuring modern art stained glass windows, one which consists of a portrait of Hitler and Mussolini watching the crown of thorns coronation of Jesus.